Kapendev/parin/README.md

 - **Focused on games.** It's opinionated in ways that make game development tasks (rendering, input) easier out of the box than in general-purpose engines.
 - **Code-driven design.** There's no imposed architecture, allowing freedom on how a game is structured.
-- **A guided workflow.** It assumes a few common patterns like a fixed aspect ratio and debug UI to smooth out the development experience.
+- **A guided workflow.** It assumes a few common patterns like a fixed aspect ratio, debug UI and a frame allocator to smooth out the development experience.
 - **Flexible abstraction.** Leverage the GC of D for convenience, or drop down to manual memory management when needed.

 Parin sits somewhere between a small engine like raylib or LÖVE and a big engine like Godot or Unity.